practical-neuroimaging/practical-neuroimaging.github.com/program.rst

 * Methods for correcting for multiple comparisons
 * Multisubject analysis and random effects

+(we did not cover the multi-subject analysese or multiple comparisons)

-Other subjects we may cover according to time and interest:
+Other subjects we considered covering according to time and interest:

 * Connectivity analysis methods
 * Analyzing resting state data
 * Machine learning / classification methods
 * Diffusion imaging principles
 * Diffusion imaging analysis including tractography

+(we did not have time for any of these other subjects)

 ******
 By day